-Christina Brasil 855-337-8243 X 7010 cbrasil@highpointva.org
+Laura Wiechertjes 855-337-8243 X 7828 lwiechertjes@highpointva.org

 In grades 6-12 the focus begins to shift towards more independent learning for students.

 - Students are expected to take on more accountability and responsibility for their learning. - Student and teacher interaction increase with teachers continuing to provide instruction directly. - Students are expected to develop more independent study skills and to submit more assignments to be evaluated or graded to their teachers.